 I discovered it is not necessary to completely remove the A pillar trim, and in particular you can leave the front edges in place.
 This is a big deal and means you do NOT have to remove ANY of the dash panels at all.
 It is still necessary to release all the A pillar clips and free it from the roof structure, but it can just sag out of the way while the headliner form is removed (as you will see in the videos).
 This will save you probably at least an hour of time and hassle plus remove the risks of snapping off any of the dash panel clips or damaging any of the dash panel leather in the process.

-‘While you are at’ it syndrome
+‘While you are at it’ syndrome

 Even so, I will still include all the details on removing the dash panels anyways in the next series of articles for you to optionally consider, and here is why.
 When I had my dash panels off I wanted to take care of a few issues:

 I had a great opportunity to inspect them closely.
-I discovered that two of them had the glue failing on the corners and this was allowing the leather to curl up and look less than perfect.
+I discovered that three of them had the glue failing on the corners and this was allowing the leather to curl up and look less than perfect.
 This is a VERY common issue with the front most dash panels that are exposed to the sun the most.

 - I was able to deep clean the leather.
 With the shallow rake of the DB9 windshield it is very difficult to get to the front most panels, and after 11 years I wanted to give all the panels a thorough clean.

-- My car (line many others) suffers from niggling dash rattles/squeaks.
+- My car (like many others) suffers from niggling dash rattles/squeaks.
 I wanted a look under the Dash Panels to tighten any loose screws, restrain any rattling wires or cables, etc. I even used a little felt tape where the leather panels meet the plastic dash.

 Here are links to all my articles detailing the steps to follow.
 [As I complete and publish each article the link will become active – stay tuned]